AAArena/First-Closed-Doors-Competition/GettingStarted.md

 * **Algobots Business**: A business and economic ecosystem in which all parties described herein will participate once the AAPlatform is released.

-* **ALGO Token**: Its the platform's native token designed as the medium of payment within the network.
+* **ALGO Token**: Its the platform's native token designed as the medium of payment to access and use the network.

 ## Still Wondering What We Are Doing Here?